 Then there's the problem of how to get around at night or on rainy days when the sun is nowhere to be seen.
 Here's where a battery or small gas engine would come in.
 Most viable solar car projects rely on additional power sources to ensure that the car gets going any time you need it to.
 In fact, James Dyson of vacuum cleaner fame recently publicized his intention to develop an electric car with a solar roof that would improve the mileage it could get [source: Derbyshire].
 Used this way, solar power could serve as a range extender for electric cars, allowing the panels to provide the fuel while the sunlight is abundant, but kicking it to the battery once it goes down.

-For related information on future cars, visit the links on the next page.
+For related information on future cars, visit the links below.

 Related HowStuffWorks Articles